Diane di Costanzo on Content Marketers Acting as Publishers

-In a conversation with Rishabh Shekhar, Co-Founder and COO at Pepper Content, Diane Di Costanzo, Chief Content Officer at Dotdash Meredith shed light on the importance of content marketers acting as publishers.
+In conversation with Co-founder and COO at Pepper Content Rishabh Shekhar; Chief Content Officer at Dotdash Meredith Diane di Costanzo sheds light on the importance of content marketers acting as publishers.

 Here are some excerpts.